xpqx/apps-tutorials-solutions/_algorithms-review/readme.md

 - Heap Sort 0 points in Java, 0 in C++
 - Bucket Sort 0 points
 - Radix Sort 0 points

+__3.18.2021__
+- Bubble Sort:    41 points in Java,   1 in C++
+- Selection Sort: 35 points in Java,   0 in C++
+- Insertion Sort: 40 points in Java,   0 in C++
+- Merge Sort:     20.5 points in Java, 0 in C++
+- Quick Sort:     2 points in Java,    0 in C++
+- Heap Sort:      0 points in Java,    0 in C++
+- Bucket Sort:    0 points in Java,    0 in C++
+- Radix Sort:     0 points in Java,    0 in C++